-This section describes project description features, figures, and tables as it relates to people walking, including people with physical disabilities.
+This section describes project description features, figures, and tables as it relates to people bicycling.
 This section also describes approvals from agencies other than the department that a project sponsor may need to obtain for those features.

 This sub-section describes the typical physical, additional physical, and programmatic features for existing and project conditions, as applicable.
-The geographic extent of these features must, at a minimum, include the project's frontage and may include the entirety of the project's block.
+The geographic extent of these features must, at a minimum, include the project's frontage and may include the entirety of the project's block (e.g., if the project is on, or adjacent to, a route identified as part of San Francisco's Bikeway Network and the project proposes changes to that bicycle facility).
 This sub-section also indicates in bracketed text [] whether the presentation of typical physical features could occur in text, a figure, and/or a table.
 Appendix A provides examples of figures and tables.